IBCNServices/tengu-charms/charms/layers/hauchiwa/files/tengu_management/README.md

       status            Show status of Tengu with given name NAME:... unlock            Lock destructive actions for given Tengu... userinfo          Print info of configured jfed user

+# OpenVPN config

+After creating a Tengu, this tool automatically installs an OpenVPN server to machine `0`.
+You can get the client configuration to connect to the VPN by running `juju scp openvpn/0:~/client1.tgz .` on your Hauchiwa.